Spitzer (bullet): Balle D – 1898

 Note: The air density ρ used to correlate these tables is unknown.

+Balle N – 1932

-In 1932 8×50mmR Lebel Balle N ammunition was introduced, which featured a lead-cored, cupro-nickel-over-steel-jacketed, pointed boat-tail bullet weighing 15.0 g (232 grains).
+In 1932, 8×50mmR Lebel Balle N ammunition was introduced, which featured a lead-cored, cupro-nickel-over-steel-jacketed, pointed boat-tail bullet weighing 15.0 g (232 grains).
 It had been designed to improve the long-range performance of the issued Hotchkiss Mle 1914 machine guns.